For discerning adventurers...

 Tour Operator Ride and Seek Bike Tours

-Shikoku is also famous for its pilgrimage of the 88-temples associated with the Buddhist priest Kuka, known posthumously as Kobo-Daishi.
-Modern-day pilgrims, called 'Henro' by the locals, still tackle the 1200-kilometre route, many of them sporting the traditional white clothing, sedge hats and kong-zue walking sticks.
+Shikoku is also famous for its pilgrimage of the 88 temples associated with the Buddhist priest Kuka, known as Kobo-Daishi.
+Modern-day pilgrims, called ‘Henro’ by the locals, still tackle the 1200-kilometre route, many of them sporting traditional white clothing, sedge hats and kongō-zue walking sticks.

 Tour Operator: Ride and Seek Bike Tours